patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/PatternFly-AI/conversation-design/conversation-design.md

 When chatbots are designed to meet the needs of your users, they can improve the overall UX of your product.
 They are convenient, efficient, and persistent.

-[Our virtual assistant extension](/patternfly-ai/chatbot/about-chatbot) utilizes PatternFly components to create a foundation for an AI-based chatbot, with additional customization options.
+[Our chatbot extension](/patternfly-ai/chatbot/about-chatbot) utilizes PatternFly components to create a foundation for an AI-based chatbot, with additional customization options.

 <Flex>
 <FlexItem>